 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Dopamine receptor agonist and anti-Parkinson's agent.
+Lisuride maleate is a dopamine receptor agonist and anti-Parkinson's agent.
 Displays high affinity for D2, D3 and D4 receptors along with 5-HT1A.
 Exhibits some 5-HT2B receptor antagonist properties.
 Decreases prolactin release; reduces inflammatory mediators such as TNF-α and IL6.
 Exhibits anticonvulsive effects.
 Acts similar to bromocriptine (Cat.
 No. 0427).

 |Storage||Desiccate at RT|